ChipikiPal800/fanter.os/readme.md

 fanter.os

-the browser operating system (looks like one, is not a real operating system) for unblocked games, chat, proxies, and way more than any other site gives you
+the browser operating system (looks like one, is not a real operating system) for unblocked games, chat, and way more than any other site gives you (probably)
 ===========================================================================

 what is this?